kingsdigitallab/dh-rse-summer-school-2025/README.md

 [Jonathan Blaney](https://www.cdh.cam.ac.uk/about/people/jonathan-blaney/),
 [Lucia Michelin](https://www.cdcs.ed.ac.uk/about)

-Work in progress: This repository is under construction and details will continue to be added closer to the event.
+Work in progress: This repository is under construction and details will continue to be added during the event.

 ## Programme